Configuration

 - Description

 The bearer token for authenticating API requests.
-This is the same value as
+For Cloud users, this is your principal key from sirrlock.com.
+For self-hosted, this is the value of

 You can set these in your shell profile or pass them inline: